Towerism/pandoc_resume/markdown/fracker-martin-resume.md

     to gain a deeper understanding of the GNU/Linux ecosystem of software in general.

 Open Source
-:   Started several small hobby projects to practice and learn new programming languages and
+:   Started several small hobby projects to practice and learn new programming
-    frameworks (C++, Rust, Ruby, Go, various node.js frameworks, etc).
+    languages and frameworks (C++, Rust, Ruby, go, .Net, Angular, Vue.js, various node.js frameworks, etc).
 Additionally contributed to existing projects through submitting and participating in github issues as well as through code contributions.
+Between professional engagements and open source, achieved 3 years experience in .NET and 1 year in Angular.

 Consulting
 :   Demonstrated strong communication skills through frequent interactions with